-- Discuss how to build your professional network. - Join our UCSF Alumni Network on LinkedIn.
-We've partnered with the Alumni Association to create a professional community online. - Practice a mock informational interview. - Help you prepare to network at a conference.
+- Discuss how to build your professional network. - Use the OCPD Career Alumni Network (CAN) database to connect you with alumni. - Practice a mock informational interview. - Help you prepare to network at a conference.

-Call 476.4986 to schedule an appointment, or visit us at career.ucsf.edu.
+Call 476.4986 to schedule an appointment or visit us at career.ucsf.edu.